 Peggy Notebaert Nature Museum

-The Peggy Notebaert Nature Museum is another great place to visit in Lincoln Park.
+The Peggy Notebaert Nature Museum is another excellent place to visit in Lincoln Park.
 It was the first private museum founded in Chicago and the first museum in the city to open its doors to the public in 1869.

 The museum is known for its live specimens on display.
 Snapping turtles, snakes, and other local species from the wetlands are part of interactive exhibits where visitors can learn more about the animals.